May 02, 2019

 Unlike a regular period, implantation bleeding is typically very short-lived.
 In most cases, implantation bleeding only lasts 24-48 hours.

 Implantation bleeding can be difficult to distinguish from a typical period or spotting that can sometimes occur at the beginning of the menstrual cycle.
 In general, implantation bleeding often presents as light spotting, or blood that appears when you wipe, or a light, consistent flow that may require the use of a light pad.
-Implantation bleeding may or may not be mixed with cervical mucous, causing it to present in a wide range of colors, but most often pink or brown.
+Implantation bleeding may or may not be mixed with cervical mucus, causing it to present in a wide range of colors, but most often pink or brown.

 While the bleeding itself does not generally cause pain, some women do experience cramping during the process of implantation.